doctrine/phpcr-odm/README.markdown

 When defining an ``id`` its possible to choose the generator strategy.
 The id is the path where in the phpcr content repository the document should be stored.
-By default the assigned id generator is used, which requires manual assignment of the path to a property annotated as being the Id.
+By default the assigned id generator is used, which requires manual assignment of the path to a field annotated as being the Id.
 You can tell doctrine to use a different strategy to find the id.

 Currently, there is the "repository" strategy which calls can be used which